 Found a lost pet?

 In compliance with the Georgia State Department of Agriculture ordinance, the Atlanta Humane Society is not able to accept stray or abandoned animals.
 All stray or abandoned animals must be taken to the animal control facility in the county in which the animal was found to give the possible owner an opportunity to reclaim his or her lost pet.
-You can find more information on your county’s website below.
+If you have lost your pet, please reach out to your local county shelters below and post your missing pet on Petco Love Lost, a national lost and found pet database:

 - Fulton County Animal Services